 Laundry facilities are available at the comfort stations.

 Windy Lake has a large cement boat launch, dock and large parking lot.

-Windy Lake provides rental canoes, PFDs and Tackleshare fishing equipment.
+Windy Lake has PFDs and Tackleshare fishing equipment.

 Ontario Parks merchandise is available in the gatehouse.